Helsinki-NLP/OpusFilter/README.md

 filtering, all segments have to be between the minimum and maximum length thresholds.

+Any of the `min_length`, `max_length`, and `unit` parameters can also be given as lists, in which case Nth entry in the list is applied to the Nth of the parallel input segments.

 #### `LengthRatioFilter`

 Filtering based on ratio of the segment lengths.